Distinguishing types of correlated errors in superconducting qubits: Qubit devices and data acquisition

 \section{Qubit devices and data acquisition}

 Over the course of the experimental campaign, we acquired data from 3 devices, each with 10 superconducting fixed-frequency transmon qubits (the same devices measured in Ref.~\onlinecite{pinckney2026characterizationradiationinducederrorssuperconducting}).
 The devices were exposed to cosmic and terrestrial radiation naturally existing in the laboratory environment, as characterized in Refs.~\onlinecite{vepsalainenImpactIonizingRadiation2020} and \onlinecite{harringtonSynchronousDetectionCosmic2024}.
-Details of the three devices are shown in Fig.~\ref{fig:intro}(B) and Table \ref{tab:devices}.
+The superconducting gap profile of the three devices is shown in Fig.~\ref{fig:gap_profile}.
 The first device, referred to as device $\mathrm{d_1}$, had an average qubit frequency $\bar{f_{\mathrm{q}}}$ greater than the gap difference across the Josephson junction, \ddjj.
 This device had the same design tested in Ref.~\onlinecite{harringtonSynchronousDetectionCosmic2024}, although it was not the same device.
 The other two devices were fabricated to have \ddjj greater than $\bar{f_{\mathrm{q}}}$, providing protection against QPs tunneling across the JJ.
 The second device, $\mathrm{d_2}$, had the largest \ddjj ($\approx$ 10.0 GHz).
 The third device, $\mathrm{d_3}$, had a lower \ddjj ($\approx$ 7.0 GHz) but a larger gap difference between the JJ leads and the ground plane \ddgnd ($\approx$ 3.0 GHz).
-The larger \ddgnd has also been shown to mitigate radiation-induced errors \cite{pinckney2026characterizationradiationinducederrorssuperconducting}\footnote{Device $\mathrm{d_1}$ corresponds to the ``no blocking" device in Ref.~\onlinecite{pinckney2026characterizationradiationinducederrorssuperconducting}, $\mathrm{d_2}$ corresponds to ``JJ only" device, and $\mathrm{d_3}$ corresponds to the ``JJ and M1" device (M1 indicates an aluminum base metal layer).}.
+The larger \ddgnd has also been shown to mitigate radiation-induced errors \cite{pinckney2026characterizationradiationinducederrorssuperconducting}\footnote{Device $\mathrm{d_1}$ corresponds to the ``no blocking" device in Ref.~\onlinecite{pinckney2026characterizationradiationinducederrorssuperconducting}, $\mathrm{d_2}$ corresponds to ``JJ only" device, and $\mathrm{d_3}$ corresponds to the ``JJ and M1" device (M1 indicates an aluminum base metal layer).
+The average qubit frequency across the array slightly differs from Ref. \cite{pinckney2026characterizationradiationinducederrorssuperconducting} due to JJ aging effects, as the measurements for each paper were taken in distinct DR cool downs.}

+Fig.~\ref{fig:devices}(A) shows a qubit device mounted in a DR. Devices were mounted vertically (edges of the chip oriented up, down, left, and right) on a cold finger that was affixed perpendicularly to the mixing chamber (MXC) plate.
+All three devices were suspended by aluminum wedge wire bonds and were not glued into place, with the goal of avoiding low-energy phonon-mediated bursts which have been associated with mechanical stress in glue \cite{anthony-petersen_stress-induced_2024, yelton-h65v-ttbw} and to avoid placing a lossy material near the qubits.
+However, this choice may have increased the devices' sensitivity to vibrations.